Without a doubt, planning an Alberta road trip is the best way to see this scenic Canadian province.

 Sure, it’s not (yet) quite as popular as our Nova Scotia Road Trip guide, but intrepid road trippers know that Alberta is made for driving!

-Driving in Alberta, like any driving in Canada, entirely depends on the time of year you visit.
+Driving in Alberta, like all driving in Canada, entirely depends on the time of year you visit.
 Going on an Alberta road trip in late spring, summer, or early fall means that you’ll be driving on clear roads with warm weather and with great visibility.

 However, if you want to go on a winter road trip through Alberta then I highly recommend having winter driving experience or bringing along someone who does.
 In the winter, much of the mountainous areas are prone to snow runoff and avalanches, and the province as a whole deals with slick, icy highways.